What paper to cite when using this website?

 Most access into the NemaGene database comes from other tools within the Nematode.net site such as the contig links from NemaPath which directly jump to the contig details pages that are the terminus of a NemaGene search.
 But the NemaGene cluster search form can also be of use when you have identified a contig, isotig or gene from some other Nematode.net resources (eg. a pan-phylum NemaBLAST result or a cluster of interest from our FTP service) and want more detail on that sequence entity.
 Another common use would be identifying a stage specific set of isotigs/contigs for a given organism using the 'Stage' search selection.

 Uses for this information will vary depending on the experiment described, its state of annotation, and the quality of the assembly.
-For well-annotated assemblies, this tool can highlight genes that differ between distinct populations of worms, for example a drug-resistant population versus a normal population.
-For less-annotated (or unannotated) assemblies, this tool can point out contigs that may contain features that differentiate the populations for further study.
+For assemblies annotated with variants this tool can highlight genes that differ between distinct populations of worms, for example a drug-resistant population versus a normal population.
+For less-annotated (or unannotated) assemblies this tool can provide a high level view of the gene models.

 AmiGO provides a means to identify available transcript resources for a given biological process, cellular component or molecular function of interest.
 The pie-charts provided at every node give a quick view of how much worm data is available under that term, and by clicking on the term itself you are presented with contig names mapping into that term, which can be used to search NemaGene for more information on that transcript assembly contig*.